 Tablet, Long Acting Tablet, Capsule, Long Acting Capsule, Liquid

-Your doctor will tell you how much of this medicine to use and how often.
-Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 Your doctor might need to test your blood each time the dose is changed.

 If a dose is missed: